North Central Timor Regency: Local government

 North Central Timor Regency is a second-level administrative division equivalent to a city.
 The regency is headed by a regent, who is democratically elected.
 The regent directly appoints heads of districts with the recommendation of the regency secretary.
 Executive power lies with the regent and vice-regent, and legislative function is exercised by the regency's parliament.

 Politics

 North Central Timor Regency, together with Belu Regency and Malaka Regency, which have 8 out of 65 representatives, is part of 7th electoral district in the provincial parliament.
 The regency's parliament consists of 30 representatives from four electoral districts.
-The most recent election was held in 2019 and the next is due to be held in 2024.
+The most recent elections were held in 2024 and the next are due to be held in 2029.
+In 2024, the National Democrat Party (PND) and Golkar (Partai Golongan Karya) each won 5 seats, the PKB, Gerindra and the PDI-P each won 4 seats, and 8 seats were won by smaller groups.